K0I05/ESP32-S3_SDI12/components/esp_sdi12_master/README.md

 ![Logic Analyzer SDI-12 Command Capture](images/logic_analyzer_capture_cmd.png)

 If you have a logic analyzer, be sure to inverse the signals when sniffing the serial lines, otherwise the information will look like garbage.
 To interface the SDI-12 device, the B/RI terminal is used on the DC2364A evaluation board, and ensure that the SDI-12 device is properly grounded to the DC2364A evaluation board.
 Otherwise, you may experience unexpected behaviour and erroneous results.
+All of the jumpers and address switches on the DC2364A evaluation board were left to defaults.

 ![Logic Analyzer SDI-12 Command & Response Capture](images/logic_analyzer_capture.png)